-Sarah believes that access to education and training is crucial to achieving career aspirations, and so she returned to study, part-time and via correspondence, achieving a Master of Wine Technology and Viticulture from the University of Melbourne.
-This equipped Sarah to develop her vineyard to the best possible standard using the most efficient methods possible, as well as helping create friendships that span Tasmania and have helped foster collaboration and partnerships.
+Sarah believes that access to education and training is essential to achieving career aspirations, and so she returned to study, achieving a Master of Wine Technology and Viticulture from the University of Melbourne.
+A decade ago she established her Tamar Valley vineyard,

 Sarah’s decision to nominate to represent her community was driven by a strong desire to use her skills to deliver a positive future for all Tasmanians.

 In her inaugural speech Sarah said: